Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 ## Caveat

 Like many general rules, this is an oversimplification.
 Things can get more complicated than we will go into here for huge datasets or environments with limited memory.
-As an application developer in Python however, you can assume that looking up a specific index in a list will be a fast and efficient operation.
+As an application developer in Python however, you can assume that looking up an element within a list by an index number is a fast and efficient O(1) operation.

 ### !end-callout